Junior Witter

 Junior Witter (born 10 March 1974) is a British former world champion professional boxer who competed from 1997 to 2015.
 He held the WBC light welterweight world title from 2006 to 2008 and challenged once for the IBF light welterweight title in 2000.
 At regional level, he held the British and Commonwealth light welterweight title from 2002 to 2005; the EBU European Union light welterweight title in 2003; and the EBU European light welterweight title from 2004 to 2005; and the British welterweight title in 2012.
+Witter is Bradford's first World Boxing Champion.

 Professional career

 Early professional years

 Witter's first fight as a professional took place in January 1997 and scored a draw over Cameron Raeside at the Green Bank Leisure Centre in Derbyshire.
 He scored his first win as a professional in his next fight, travelling to Yarm to beat John Green over six rounds.
 Five more fights happened in 1997 (all wins) for Witter to end the year with a record of 6-0-1.
-Witter's next year as a professional started in the same way as his first; a draw over Mark Grundy!
+Witter's next year as a professional started in the same way as his first, with a draw over Mark Grundy.
 Despite this he fought four more times during the year meaning that at the end of only his second year as a pro he had compiled of record of 12-0-2 scoring decent wins along the way over the likes of Jan Piet Bergman (35-1) and Mark Winters (13-1).
 The beginning of 1999 begun with a two-round win over Malcolm Melvin.